DomasB/polito-log/DEPLOYMENT.md

    - The GitHub Actions workflows reference these service names

 3. **Important - Monorepo Configuration:**
+   - Backend service should have Root Directory set to `/backend`
-   - Both services should have empty Root Directory in Railway dashboard
+   - Frontend service should have Root Directory set to `/frontend`
-   - The `railway.json` files handle the monorepo structure
-   - Railway will build from project root and use paths specified in railway.json
+   - This tells Railway which subdirectory to build from
+   - Dockerfiles use relative paths from their respective directories

 ### 7. Configure Service Domains